pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

      // TODO(rossberg): nicer would be to cast to some JSCallable here... return Object::GetPropertyWithDefinedGetter(
 ```
+2. `SetPropertyWithAccessor`: We seem to set the stack frame's setter function with traint tracking's Frame function which we control.
 ```diff
 @@ -1736,6 +1737,9 @@ Maybe<bool> Object::SetPropertyWithAccessor(LookupIterator* it,
            Nothing<bool>());